himanshugoel2797/Cardinal-semicolon/notes/drivers/iwifi/device_doc.md

 }

 = RX Ring (256-byte aligned) =
-There are 256 RX rings, represented by an array of 32-bit addresses, each ring entry has a byte aligned 32-bit address pointing to an RX buffer.
-(RX_BUFFER_SIZE = 4096)
+There are up to 4096 RX rings (only power of two sizes supported), represented by an array of 32-bit addresses, each ring entry has a byte aligned 32-bit address pointing to an RX buffer.
+(RX_BUFFER_SIZE = 4096 or 8192 or 16384)

 = RX Status Area (16-byte aligned) =
 This is a single region, that takes the following format: